 This course includes detailed coverage of water, soil, and air environments.
 It is designed to provide the student with an understanding of the reactions, transports, and effects of naturally occurring chemical systems.
 The major anthropogenic pollutants and their effects upon the environment will also be studied.
 Two lectures per week.
 Offered when sufficient student demand exists.
 Prerequisite: CHEM 201 or 211

-Analytical Chemistry
+CHEM 355 Analytical Chemistry

 An introduction to the theory and application of analytical chemistry.
-The course will introduce concepts of sampling, sample preparation, classical and instrumental methods of analysis (including calibration, validation, and quality control), statistical analysis of data, and communication skills.
+The course will introduce concepts of sampling, sample preparation, classical and instrumental methods of analysis, statistical analysis of data, and communication skills.
 The theory of analytical methods will apply and extend general chemistry knowledge while instrumental methods and concepts will be introduced.
-The laboratory component will focus on good laboratory techniques, achievement of good accuracy and precision, correct procedure for maintaining a notebook, data analysis, and communication of results through report writing.
+The laboratory component will focus on good laboratory techniques, achievement of good accuracy and precision, correct procedure for maintaining a notebook, data analysis, and communication of results.
 Two lectures plus one three-hour laboratory per week.